localnerve/react-element-size-reporter/README.md

   * `sizeReporter` {Object} - [element-size-reporter options](https://github.com/localnerve/element-size-reporter#options)

-### createFluxibleWindowResizeReporter
+### fluxibleWindowResizeReporter
-Generates size reports on the window resize event.
-A [Size Report](https://github.com/localnerve/element-size-reporter#size-report) is delivered to the supplied `sizeAction` creator.
+Same as [windowResizeReporter](#windowResizeReporter), but for use with [Fluxible](http://fluxible.io).
+Creates a higher order component that reports on window 'resize' event.
+Reports on the element found by the supplied `selector`.
+When the window 'resize' event occurs, a [Size Report](https://github.com/localnerve/element-size-reporter#size-report) is delivered to the supplied `sizeAction` creator.

 #### Parameters
 `Component` {ReactComponent} - The React Component to render.